 Air quality within Coventry is monitored by the Council's Environmental Protection Team.

 We are currently consulting on plans to change the licensing policy from so that from 2024 only electric or zero emission capable hackney carriage and private hire taxis will be licensed by the Council.
 Please tell us what you think about this.

 In July 2017, the Government published the "United Kingdom Plan for tackling roadside nitrogen dioxide (NO2) concentrations".
 Within this, Coventry was named as one of 28 towns and cities in England where NO2 levels are forecast to exceed legal limits in 2021.

-The City Council is working closely with the Government's Joint Air Quality Unit (JAQU) to develop a plan to achieve the legal limits for NO within Coventry in the shortest possible time.
-The approach to doing so has been set out in reports to the City Council's Cabinet, and the Business, Economy and Enterprise Scrutiny Board.
+The Council has worked closely with the Government's Joint Air Quality Unit (JAQU) to develop a plan to achieve the legal limits for NO2 within Coventry in the shortest possible time.
+The approach to this was set out in reports to the City Council's Cabinet, and the Business, Economy and Enterprise Scrutiny Board.

-Already £2.021 million grant funding has been secured from Government for an early measures programme focussing on the A4600 corridor running between the city centre and M6 Junction 2.
+Already £2.021 million grant funding has been secured from Government for an early measures programme focusing on the A4600 corridor running between the city centre and M6 Junction 2.

 The package of measures includes:

 The programme will be delivered during 2018 and 2019, and there will be consultation with the local community on the proposals for the Ball Hill junction, which aim to help reduce congestion and therefore the levels of harmful pollution emitted by stationery and queuing vehicles.